segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-catalog.md

 beta: false
 ---

-Reverse ETL supports most of the Segment destination catalog - 30+ Actions destinations are natively supported, Segment Classic destinations are supported through the [Segment Connections](#segment-connections-destination) destination, and Twilio Engage Premier Subscriptions users can use the Segment Profiles destination to sync subscription data from warehouses to destinations.
+Reverse ETL supports most of the Segment destination catalog - 30+ Actions destinations are natively supported, Segment Classic destinations are supported through the [Segment Connections](#segment-connections-destination) destination, and Twilio Engage Premier Subscriptions users can use the Segment Profiles destination to enrich warehouse data.

-These destinations support [Reverse ETL](/docs/connections/reverse-etl/).
+The following destinations natively support [Reverse ETL](/docs/connections/reverse-etl/).
 If you don’t see your destination listed in the Reverse ETL catalog, use the [Segment Connections destination](/docs/connections/destinations/catalog/actions-segment/) to send data from your Reverse ETL warehouse to other destinations listed in the [catalog](/docs/connections/destinations/catalog/).

 <div class="destinations-catalog">
       <div class="flex flex--wrap waffle waffle--xlarge">